pranavkiruthikmani/movie-recommender/README.md

 # movie-recommender
-A full-stack web application designed to provide personalized movie suggestions based on user input.
+A full stack web application designed to provide personalized movie suggestions based on user input.
 This project bridges a machine learning backend with a modern, animated frontend to create a seamless user experience.

 ****Installation & Setup****
 1. Clone the repository